Budget Calculator - Convert Irregular Payments To Monthly Periodic Payment

 Irregular payments are budget busters.
 The problem is you get paid regularly but the dentist, car tires, insurance, and doctor bills all arrive at irregular times.
 Worse yet, these bills are often large and must be paid over many months.

 Use this irregular payment budget calculator to add up all your irregular bills that occur reliably during the year, convert them into monthly equivalents, then figure the amount you need to budget each month to pay those bills.
 It can save you a lot of frustration.

-The irregular payments calculator can help you convert the amount you pay for these bills into monthly equivalents.
+The Irregular Payments Budget Calculator can help you convert the amount you pay for these bills into monthly equivalents.
 Start with listing all your irregular bills and how often do they occur.
-To get the average monthly payment, just input in the irregular payment calculator the amount you need to pay and how often do you pay this in a year.
+To get the average monthly payment, just input the amount you need to pay and how often you pay this in a year.

 Another method used for handling irregular expenses is boosting the budget for regular expenses.
 This might sound odd, but recording predictable expenses as slightly higher than what you normally pay would increase your budget allowance while giving more cash for unpredictable things.
 If you are budgeting for contingencies and you normally budget $90 monthly for it, increase it to $100.
 This way you can increase your available funds for irregular payments.

-One of the mistakes people make when trying to get their finances under control is not having an emergency fund on their savings account.
+One of the mistakes people make when trying to get their finances under control is not having an emergency fund.
 The problem is that if you don’t have money set aside for those unavoidable bills, you inevitably end up adding to your credit card balance or taking a personal loan to cover the difference.
 Obviously, this is not the most ideal way to handle irregular expenses.
-Unexpected expenses are the common culprits for taking on debt.
+Unexpected expenses are the common culprits that add to our debt.